brooksmast1 (21K)

 In the 1950's Louise Brooks was rediscovered by French film fans who honored silent films and Brooks in particular for the art of her films.
 The curator, Henri Langlois, of the "60 Years of Cinema" at the Musee National d'Art Moderne in Paris, which featured Brooks, uttered his famous statement: "There is no Garbo!
 There is no Dietrich!
 There is only Louise Brooks!"

-Brooks moved to Rochester, New York, where the George Eastman House film archive is located, and she became an writer and speaker on film history.
+Later, Brooks moved to Rochester, New York, where the George Eastman House film archive is located, and she became a popular writer and speaker on silent film history.

 Why I like her: